Mastering Web3 Marketing Attribution Analytics: A Complete Guide

 Web3 Custom Attribution

-The most flexible and sophisticated model, custom attribution helps you to define your weighting system based on onchain analytics, engagement metrics, and smart contract interactions.
-This is perfect for teams with access to advanced analytics tools.
+The most flexible and sophisticated model, custom attribution helps you to define your weighting system based on your own requirements.
+This is perfect for teams with access to advanced funnels and analytics tools.

 Web3 custom attribution